Create a Job from a MapForce Mapping

 3.On the File menu, click Deploy to FlowForce Server.

-4.Enter the server name and port of the Web administration interface in the respective fields (for example, localhost and 8082, if FlowForce Server is running on the same machine at the default host and port).
+4.In the Server and Port text boxes, enter the server name and port of the Web administration interface (for example, 127.0.0.1 and 8082, if the FlowForce Web Server service is listening on the same machine at the default port).
+Change these values if you have configured a different address and port, see Defining the Network Settings.

 If Directory Service integration is enabled, enter your domain user name and password, and then select your domain name from the Login drop-down list.
 For more information, see Changing the Directory Service Settings